twilio/twilio-voice-react-native/test/expo/README.md

    - Google Services

      The `google-services.json` file is generated through Firebase and used for Firebase Cloud Messaging.
-It should be located at the root of the Expo test app folder `./google-services.json` (adjacent to `package.json`).
+This file should be located in the root of the Expo test app folder `./google-services.json` (adjacent to `package.json`).

      If you are testing incoming calls, please ensure that the `google-services.json` file defines a package name consistent with the one